skokielibrary/comingtogether/events/_posts/2015-01-01-poetry-scavenger-hunt.markdown

 subtitle: Voices of Race, 2015
 location: Niles Public Library
 date: 2015-01-01 00:00:00 -0600
 times:
-audiences: ['Adults', ' Teens']
+audiences: ['Adults', 'Teens']
-types: ['Workshop']
+types: ['Workshop', 'Books/Authors']
 registration:
 ---
-Selections from Indivisible: Poems for Social Justice will be posted around the Niles Public Library for patrons to discover.
+Selections from *Indivisible: Poems for Social Justice* will be posted around the Niles Public Library for patrons to discover.
 Find them all for a small prize.
 Visit any Adult or Teens service desk to get started.
 Pick your favorite to take home, in convenient pocket-size.
-Niles Public Library – KidSpace will also be hosting a poetry scavenger hunt with a special twist in  honor of CTIS.
+Niles Public Library KidSpace will also be hosting a poetry scavenger hunt with a special twist in  honor of CTISNT.